petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 large amounts of documentation.
 For example, design, implementation, testing, and deployment all might be siloed in different teams.

 The source of inefficiency in this way of working is the high cost of returning to previous stages after moving forward.
 For example,
-if a problem shows up in testing, we may need to go back and redesign and reimplement parts of the software.
+if a performance or user experience (UX) deficiency shows up in testing, we may need to go back and redesign and reimplement parts of the software.
+If each iteration requires similar amounts of documentation to be handed off, the process may be slow enough to allow competitors to gain an advantage.
 Working in smaller chunks and testing each one allows us to discover issues earlier where they are cheaper to fix.